 Platforms like Udemy or Udacity support the digital business by delivering courses across key areas such as AI, IoT, Data Science and more.
 You could also check out The World Economic Forum which has launched their own IT industry skills platform, SkillSet, along with PWC.
 It’s free, and offers access to a range of training materials.
-You can find out more about it here.

 - Look beyond your usual go-to talent pools

 Hiring from diverse backgrounds, including young people, older people, minority groups and those that have never even seen the doors of a university, we can all tap into a hugely underutilised pool of talent that could have an enormously positive impact within your business.